 An inspector thoroughly checks the safety and proper function of the property.
 This includes the heating and cooling systems, gas and water, electrical system, foundation, roof and other features both inside and outside of the home.

 Typically, the Buyer pays for the inspection because it’s for their benefit.
 If you’re a Seller who would like to do a pre-listing home inspection, you would pay for it.
 The cost depends on the home’s value and size.

 Do I have to be there?

 It’s recommended if you’re a homebuyer.
 But as a safety precaution, you may be asked to step outside or follow social distancing guidelines during the inspection.
-You can also tour the home virtually, or perhaps have a phone discussion with the inspector to answer any questions you may have.
+You can also tour the home virtually, or perhaps have a phone discussion with the inspector to answer any questions.

-Do you have other questions about home inspections?
+Do you have any thoughts or comments?
 Reach out today.